Trail Skills…what the judges are looking for

 Some obstacles may require riders to tie their horse.
 Horses will be tied with the halter and lead rope or correctly configured halter-bridle, using a knot that is safe and appropriate for the situation and horse.
 The knot must be secure and the horse must be tied in a location that is safe for the horse, the rider and any bystanders, other tied horses and their handlers.
 Horses will stand quietly while tied.
 Depending on the division you may be asked to ground tie your horse.

 NOTE: A quick release knot should be used, the rope should be “locked” before leaving the horse.

 Jumps will consist of natural obstacles and will not exceed 12″ in height and depth.
 The Rider is to maintain control of the horse before and after the jump, following the instructions of a gait transition.
-Jumping on, into, off of, through, or over any obstacle, unless required to do so, is a major fault.
+Jumping on, into, off of, thru, or over any obstacle, unless required to do so, is a major fault.

 At a walk a horse should stop with little aid from the rider.
 Effort will increase slightly for the trot/gait, and again for the canter.
 The horse should stay collected, stop straight and stand quietly after the stop.
 A horse should not gape their mouth, throw head, rear or resist the Rider’s cues.
-Verbal cues are fine and the Rider can use one of two hands to stop the horse.
+Verbal cues are fine and the Rider can use one or two hands to stop the horse.
 Judges are not looking for a sliding stop.